sophiee03/SmartHome/README.md

 - when the accelerometer monitor the presence of earthquakes (oscillation from the normal position), the house will signal it with door opening and alarm light turned on
 - the display of the MSP432 will show the parameters constantly updated (temperature, light ON/OFF, manual mode)

-In addition we have introduced a manual mode that allows for testing (by pushing for 3 seconds the button2 of the MSP432):
+In addition we have introduced a edit mode that allows for testing, on the display it is possible to select among these options:
-- by pressing button1 of the MSP432 the lights will be turned on
-- by pressing button2 of the MSP432 the windows will be opened
-- by pressing button2 for 3s the system will return in automatic mode
+- turn on lights
+- turn off lights
+- open windows
+- close windows
+- enter (open door and turn on lights)
+- exit (open door and turn off lights)

+***NB:*** Clicking the joystick pushbutton allow to enter the edit mode, while switching left the joystick allow to exit edit mode

-***NB*** To have a schematic view of the functionalities check out the [Flowchart Diagram](https://github.com/sophiee03/SmartHome/blob/main/files/Flowchart.pdf)
+***NB:*** To have a schematic view of the functionalities check out the [Flowchart Diagram](https://github.com/sophiee03/SmartHome/blob/main/files/Flowchart.pdf)

 # Hardware Components
 The equipment we used is: